 - Eating a healthy diet low in saturated and trans fats, usually by limiting fats to no more than 30 percent of a person's total daily calories.

-- Taking as much exercise as possible.
+- Being as physically active as possible.

 - Limiting the amount of high-fat foods in the diet.
 These include butter, whole milk, high-fat cheeses, and high-fat beef, pork, and lamb.